sigasi/SigasiProjectCreator/README.md

 On one hand, you can use `createSigasiProject.py` (in folder `src`) to create a Sigasi Studio project from various input formats.
 We'll discuss the use of `createSigasiProject.py` below.
+SigasiProjectCreator is meant to work *out of the box* in a broad range of use cases, but some changes may be needed for your design or working environment.

 On the other hand, the `src/SigasiProjectCreator/SigasiProject.py` file offers classes which you can use in a custom script to create a Sigasi